DanGodzich/Dash-Cryptocurrency-Case-Study/README.md

 That was a true marketing mistake.
 Darkcoin sounds like something Darth Vader or Thanos would have in their wallet.

 The eventual goal of Dash appears to be a competitor of Venmo, Square, and even Mastercard and Visa.
-The latter three use traditional advertising, including paid TV and Radio aspots to help promote their financial service product.
+The latter three use traditional advertising, including paid TV and radio spots to help promote their financial service product.

 The name was changed to Dash, which in a [video](https://www.dash.org/2021/02/03/ensuring-regulatory/) Dash Core Group CEO explains was a "portmanteau"of Digital and Cash.